Jennifer Carlson (sociologist)

 Jennifer Carlson is an American sociologist.
 In 2022, she won a MacArthur Fellowship.

 Life

 Carlson graduated from Dartmouth College, and University of California at Berkeley.
-From 2013 to 2016, she taught at the University of Toronto.
-She teaches at the University of Arizona.
+From 2013 to 2016, she taught at the University of Toronto; she also taught at the University of Arizona from 2026 - 2023.
+In 2023, she moved to Arizona State University as a professor of sociology, where she founded the BRIDGS Initiative: Bringing Research & Innovation into the Debate on Guns in Society.

+In 2024, she launched the Guns Unpacked podcast.

 She was elected a Member of the National Academy of Medicine in 2024.